 Pressure treating infuses the fire retardant deep into the cells of the wood, not just the surface.
 The combination of pressure and fire retardant treatments change the chemistry of the wood, so when it is heated, it gives off water and carbon dioxide which slows or stops the spread of flames.
 Infused fire retardants dilute the flammable gases that are created when wood is heated and encourage charring, which insulates the wood below and slows fire growth.

 Impregnating wood with fire retardants adds to the durability of the treatment.
-Since it is in the wood cells and not just on the surface, the fire retardant is not damaged during or after construction.
-This long-lasting durability is unmatched compared to other protections such as coatings.
+Since it is in the wood cells, the fire retardant is not damaged during or after construction.
+This long-lasting durability is unmatched compared to coatings.

 Wood is a hygroscopic material, meaning it takes in and releases moisture based the environment where it is used.
 As such, wood will shrink or swell over time.
 These changes create cracks or gaps in a surface coating, creating pathways for fire to impact the wood.

-Coatings also can be damaged during construction from moisture, handling and installation.
-The impact from tools such as hammers, power nailers and saws on coated wood could create breaks the coating, both at the point of impact and elsewhere on the piece beyond where the force was applied.
+Coatings also can be damaged from moisture, handling and installation.
+The impact from tools such as hammers, power nailers and saws on coated wood could create breaks the coating, both at the point of impact and elsewhere beyond where force was applied.

-Some manufacturers may use light color tints, or place markings such as a colored line on the narrow edge of the wood to help construction laborers identify fire retardant wood products.
+Some wood treaters may use light color tints, or place markings such as a colored line on the narrow edge of the wood to help laborers identify fire retardant treated wood products.
 These colors and markings also are helpful for building code inspectors to identify fire retardant wood that has been cut or trimmed and there is no quality mark on the piece.

-Color should not be considered as an indicator the wood has been pressure treated with fire retardants.
-There are some wood products in the market with colored surface treatments that are promoted as having fire retardant qualities.
-These products often appear with pink, green and blue tints.
-But they lack the the code-mandated quality mark.
-Without this mark, the product does not meet the building codes requirements and can fail to provide the necessary safety and protection.
+Color should not be considered as the only indicator the wood has been pressure treated with fire retardants.
+Some wood products are promoted as having fire retardant qualities, appearing with pink, green and blue tints.
+But they lack the code-mandated quality mark and fail to meet the building code requirements.